AmilM7/ari-bicom-systems/README.md

 # ARI application

 ARI is an asynchronous API that allows developers to build communications applications by exposing the raw primitive objects in Asterisk - channels, bridges, endpoints, media, etc. - through an intuitive REST interface.
 The state of the objects being controlled by the user are conveyed via JSON events over a WebSocket. <br/>
-More information about ARI could be find here https://wiki.asterisk.org/wiki/pages/viewpage.action?pageId=29395573 <br/> This application was built using library, which could be find here https://github.com/CyCoreSystems/ari <br/>
+More information about ARI could be found here https://wiki.asterisk.org/wiki/pages/viewpage.action?pageId=29395573 <br/> This application was built using the library, which could be found here https://github.com/CyCoreSystems/ari <br/>

 ## Features